 This course focuses on managerial and entrepreneurial skills used in business.
-It introduces business management principles and will assist the student who will eventually operate, own or manage a business enterprise.
-Students will have the opportunity to write a business plan to apply their understanding of how business organizations work and are managed-their goals, strategies, structures, technologies, environments, and the motivations and interests of people involved.
+It introduces the principles of business management and will assist the student who will eventually operate, own or manage a business enterprise.
+Students will have the opportunity to write a business plan to apply their understanding of how business organizations work and are managed-their goals, strategies, structures, technologies, environments as well as the motivations and interests of people involved.
 In addition, students may choose to participate in BPA and/or DECA clubs.
 Successful completion of this course may qualify students for college credit with postsecondary schools.
 See page 11 for details.

-Grades: 10, 11, 12 (12052-Business)
+Grades: 10, 11, 12 (12052-Business) CTE